 1. Simplified Whole Life Insurance

 This type of senior life insurance provides lifetime protection.
-However, unlike the standard life insurance, it only offers bare-bone coverage and doesn’t include a savings component.
-You won’t have to take a medical exam but will have to answer questions related to your health.
-The premiums are higher than traditional whole life policies, and the coverage amount lower.
+However, unlike the standard life insurance, it only offers bare-bone coverage and doesn't include a savings component.
+You won't have to take a medical exam but will have to answer questions related to your health.
+The premiums are higher than traditional whole-life policies, and the coverage amount is lower.

 2. Guaranteed Whole Life Insurance